 - Students are expected to remain in school the entire school day.
 It is a disruption to the learning environment for students to arrive late or leave before the end of the day.
 A record of all tardiness shall be maintained.
-In each case, a written excuse from the parent shall be required at the beginning of the next school day. - A student is tardy if he/she arrives after the time scheduled by the school for the beginning of the morning or afternoon session.
-If he/she arrives after 10am, he/she is marked absent half a day. - o Consequences for excessive tardiness and early release (more than 4 times per quarter). - Students will not be eligible for honor roll or permitted to participate in extracurricular activities.
+In each case, a written excuse from the parent shall be required at the beginning of the next school day. - A student is tardy if he/she arrives at 8:00am or later.
+Beginning at 8am, a student entering the school building must stop to sign in with Mrs. Brown and receive a tardy slip. .
+If he/she arrives after 10am, he/she is marked absent half a day. - o Consequences for excessive tardiness and early release (5 or more per quarter). - Students will not be eligible for honor roll or permitted to participate in extracurricular activities.
 This includes, but is not limited to DPL sport participation, Student Council, choir, and band.
-The school will not reimburse families who have registered for these activities and then determined to be ineligible. - When a student graduates or transfers to another school, the new school frequently requests that HTCS complete a recommendation.
+The school will not reimburse families who have registered for these activities and then determined to be ineligible. - Students with excessive tardies for the year may be required to attend an approved summer program. - When a student graduates or transfers to another school, the new school frequently requests that HTCS complete a recommendation.
 Typically, there is a section on the form regarding parent cooperation.
-HTCS will report that parent cooperation is less than satisfactory and indicate that students are tardy or leave school early in violation of school policy. - Families that receive tuition assistance will be required to meet with the Pastor and the Principal to develop a plan for attendance.
-Failure to follow the plan may result in tuition assistance for the current year being rescinded and make them ineligible for assistance the following year. - The school reserves the right to rescind tuition assistance for the current year and make families who violate the attendance policy ineligible the following year. - Students who are tardy excessively for two quarters during the school year will be required to meet with their parent and the Principal to determine if HTCS is the proper placement for the student. - If a student must be dismissed from class before the end of the academic day, they are to remain in class until they are called to the office for release.
+HTCS will report that parent cooperation is less than satisfactory and indicate that students are tardy or leave school early in violation of school policy. - Families that receive tuition assistance may be required to meet with the Pastor and the Principal to develop a plan for attendance.
+Failure to follow the plan may result in tuition assistance for the current year being rescinded and make them ineligible for assistance the following year. - The school reserves the right to rescind tuition assistance for the current year and make families who violate the attendance policy ineligible the following year. - Students who are tardy excessively for two quarters during the school year may be required to meet with their parent and the Principal to determine if HTCS is the proper placement for the student.

+- If a student must be dismissed from class before the end of the academic day, they are to remain in class until they are called to the office for release.
 Students will be released to their parent/legal guardian through the school office.
 Parents are not to go directly to the classroom for the student. - Students will not be released to persons other than a custodial parent/guardian unless notification is received either in writing or by telephone from the parent/guardian prior to dismissal.
 A record is kept in Raptor Visitor Management and a photo id is required to check out the child.